procore/documentation/building_applications/building_apps_define_manifest.md

 ## Creating New Manifest Versions

 After you have created the initial sandbox version of your App manifest, you can iterate through your development/test cycle and create subsequent versions as needed to address changes in your App.
+You can install and test your application changes in the sandbox development environment by following the steps outlined in [Installing an Application in the Development Sandbox]({{ site.url }}{{ site.baseurl }}{% link building_applications/building_apps_sandbox_install.md %}).

 Complete the following steps to create additional manifest versions.

 1. In the 'Manage Manifests' section, click **Create New Version**.
 The editor displays the content from your last manifest version.
 1. Enter a new version number following the semantic versioning scheme.
 1. Make changes to the manifest as needed and click **Create**.
 1. Repeat Steps 1-3 for each additional manifest version you want to create.

-{% include install_sandbox_version.md %}